zesk/zesk/docs/application.md

 # Zesk Applications

 A Zesk Application is the primary container in which to deliver functionality.

 `Application` objects are generally used as singleton objects within your program.

 To create an application, all your application need do is create a file with the extension `.application.inc`. (e.g. `awesome.application.inc`) and place that file in the root directory of your application.

-The main application entry point should load the minimum configuration option to run your application, typically loading configuration files and any external modules needed.
+The main application entry point should load the minimum configuration to run your application, typically loading configuration files and any external modules required at all times.

 As the location of the Zesk toolkit changes from development to live platforms, we recommend that your application dynamically locate the Zesk library using a technique shown in the file